Learn about the Neural Network algorithms for regression and classification data mining techniques.

 21.4 Scoring with Neural Network

-Learn to score with Neural Network.
+Learn to score with a Neural Network algorithm.

-Scoring with Neural Network is the same as any other Classification or Regression algorithm.
+Scoring with Neural Network is the same as any other classification or regression algorithm.
 The following functions are supported: